-A cost breakdown is a systematic way of identifying and exploring each individual factor that makes up the total cost of a product, service, part, etc. This includes direct cost drivers such as raw materials cost, manufacturing cost, labour costs, transportation rates, and taxation tariffs.
+A cost breakdown is a systematic way of identifying and exploring each individual factor that makes up the total cost of a product, service, part, etc. This includes direct cost drivers such as raw materials cost, manufacturing procurement cost, labour costs, construction costs, logistics costs, transportation rates, and taxation tariffs.

 Since products, services and parts progresses throughout its lifecycle, evolving and undergoing price changes.
 A detailed cost breakdown for all of the elements is often necessary for a company to gain a better margin insight.
 Performing a cost breakdown analysis (CBA) helps you understand the in’s and out’s of all relevant cost factors surrounding a specific product/service/part.